 Your Holiday Essentials

 This tour is simply compelling.
 Your tour leader, Patrick Mercer, is the son of one of those who fought here and he spent much of his youth interviewing his father’s comrades.
 As such, his narrative is studded with personal stories and you will stand on the ground where men struggled, bled and died.
 Indeed, the evidence in this part of Italy is all around you.
-Dugouts, trenches, stone sangars, bunkers and tank turrets are all there to be seen - and in your guide you will have someone who knows exactly where to find, having walked and scrambled over this ground dozens of times.
+Dugouts, trenches, stone sangars, bunkers and tank turrets are all there to be seen - and in your expert historian you will have someone who knows exactly where to find, having walked and scrambled over this ground dozens of times.

 Accordingly, the tour will traverse the mountains, rivers and streams of Cassino and central Italy right down to the coastal plain and dried up tributaries of the Molleta River north of Anzio - the infamous ‘Wadis’.
 Breathtakingly, we will finish in the Alban Hills at Nemi, close to the Pope’s summer palace - an idyllic spot from which German observers could see right down to the coast and Allied shipping.